CoLRev-Environment/colrev/docs/source/foundations/colrev.rst

 1.1 Framework for (reproducible) research
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Established frameworks for reproducible research using git do not apply to literature reviews:
+Established frameworks for reproducible research using Git do not apply to literature reviews:

 - **Dynamics**: Common notions of raw/immutable input data do not apply.
 In literature reviews, data and interpretations evolve dynamically throughout the process
 - **Non-determinism**: Common notions of deterministic computational processing operations do not apply.
 In literature reviews, processing operations are often manual, rely on external (changing) data sources and are inherently non-deterministic